Some posts contain compensated links. Please read this disclaimer for more info.

 25. Oldest Oven In The World

 The oldest oven in the world was discovered in Campeni, Romania.
 It was established it has approximately 6,000 years.
 When you’re looking to impress your friends with fun facts about Romania, just throw this one at them.
-They’ll be left wondering how on Earth you could possible know this.
+They’ll be left wondering how on Earth you could possibly know this.

 26. Europe’s Oldest Humanoid Fossils